 Primarily, Histamine is helpful and crucial to our immune systems, but many people develop hypersensitivities that lead to what you could call overreactions in the body.
 That’s one way to describe allergies.
 They would not exist without histamine.

-It’s easy to confuse a histamine response to allergies with symptoms of a cold.
+It’s easy to confuse a histamine response to allergies with symptoms of a cold (or even covid).
 Think about it!
 Red, runny nose.
 Respiratory troubles.
 So we created a helpful resource for you to tell the difference.
 You can view that by clicking below.

 When Should I Have an Allergy Test?